 Predictably, the fuzzy disqualification generated a bunch of questions from taxpayers right after the Congress passed the law.
-For the obvious reason, the disqualification appeared to hit every one person business and most businesses employing a tiny handful of people.
+For the obvious reason, the disqualification appeared to hit every one person business.

 Reputation or Skill Definition

-When the Internal Revenue Service published the proposed Section 199A regulations in early August, however, they very narrowly defined the “reputation or skill of 1 or more employees or owners” language.
-Specifically, they said this disqualification refers only to three rather unusual and easy-to-identify situations:
+When the IRS published its Section 199A regulations , however, they very narrowly defined the “reputation or skill of 1 or more employees or owners” language.
+Specifically, they said this disqualification refers only to three situations: